Behind the 9-5

 Forgotten Skies: A Study of Permanence

-With one splendid gesture the hen's wing is transformed into a piano.
+With one splendid gesture, the hen's wing is transformed into a piano.
+Constantly changing.
+Constantly dying.